×

 Develop a teaching plan

-The registrar’s designated supervisor is responsible for ensuring the registrar receives their mandated teaching time, whether from them or another member of the supervisory team.
+The registrar’s designated supervisor is responsible for ensuring the registrar receives their scheduled uninterrupted teaching time, whether from them or another member of the supervisory team.
+The scheduled uninterrupted teaching time for each level of registrar is detailed in the Teaching time requirements.

 In addition to the scheduled uninterrupted teaching, activities that make up the balance of the mandated teaching time for GPT1 and GPT2 registrars may include: